 Table 17 provides a brief description of the general features that are accessible via the SPI.
 These features are described in detail in the AN-877 Application Note, Interfacing to High Speed ADCs via SPI.
-The AD9608 part-specific features are described in detail following Table 18, the external memory map register table (see the Memory Map Register Descriptions section).
+The AD9628 part-specific features are described in detail following Table 18, the external memory map register table.